 Linguistics Beyond Academia

-The Linguistics Beyond Academia Special Interest Group of the Linguistic Society of America (LSA) will kick off the first-ever virtual summer “boot camp” in July 2021 that focuses exclusively on career training for linguists.
+The Linguistics Beyond Academia Special Interest Group of the Linguistic Society of America (LSA) kicked off the first-ever virtual summer “boot camp” in July 2021 that focused exclusively on career training for linguists.

-The Linguistics Career Launch (LCL) is a four-week series of courses, talks, workshops, and events designed for linguists who want to pursue work outside of academia.
+The Linguistics Career Launch (LCL) was a four-week series of courses, talks, workshops, and events designed for linguists who want to pursue work outside of academia.

 - Company profiles: presentation/discussion focusing on a specific company